Iowa Geocachers Organization - Bylaws

 6.7.4 Event Committee: The Event Committee shall exist for the purpose of planning events.
 The Board authorizes this Committee to act on behalf of the Board in the planning of a particular event.
 This Committee can include members who are not directors.

 ARTICLE VII.
-CONTRACTS, CHECKS, DEPOSITS AND GIFTS
+CONTRACTS, CHECKS, DEPOSITS, GIFTS AND BANK ACCOUNT

 Section 7.1.
 Contracts.
 The Board of Directors may authorize any officer or officers, agent or agents of the corporation, in addition to the officers so authorized by these bylaws, to enter into any contract or execute and deliver any instrument in the name of and on behalf of the corporation, and such authority may be general or confined to specific instances.